Kwiebs/Forpetswithlove/exampleSite/content/english/blog/feed-according-to-age.md

 By tailoring their diet to meet their changing needs, you can help your senior pet maintain their overall health, mobility, and vitality.

-## Common Feeding Challenges and Solutions {#common-feeding-challenges-and-solutions}
+## Common feeding challenges and solutions {#common-feeding-challenges-and-solutions}

 ### Picky Eaters: